cibboy/kodi.canvas/README.md

 TOFIX:
 - ricerca todo e sistemarli
-- choose art not available as action, needs to be a button in dialogvideoinfo.xml, id 10 (anche id 6 per refresh utile)
 - attempt home rewrite with simplification:
   - one "page" per menu item
   - a page is a grouplist with always at least 1 element (a list or the empty placeholder)